 Steel guardrails are the most widely used type of guardrail.
 It’s been around for decades and until a few years ago was the industry standard – the only option.
 The main components of a steel guardrail are square tubular steel columns (usually 3″x3″ or 4″x4″ and 42″ high for a dual rail system), base plate, and corrugated steel rails.

-The strength and impact resistance mainly depends on the thickness of the steel used in the construction, the number of posts, and the number of rails.
+The strength and impact resistance mainly depend on the thickness of the steel used in the construction, the number of posts, and the number of rails.
 These rails can and do hold their own in the face of forklift shocks or other stresses.

 2) Flexible Polyethylene Guardrails Flex with Impact